-Sickle cell anemia is a disease in which abnormal hemoglobin protein causes the body to produce sickle- or crescent-shaped red blood cells.
+Sickle cell disease is a disease in which abnormal hemoglobin protein causes the body to produce sickle- or crescent-shaped red blood cells.
 Sickle cells often stick to blood vessel walls, blocking or slowing blood flow and oxygen transport.
 The presence of sickle cells is linked to anemia — a condition where the blood cannot carry enough oxygen to the rest of the body.

 Hydroxyurea works by increasing the level of a special type of hemoglobin called hemoglobin F (HbF) in the body.
 HbF is found at high levels in early stages of development.
 Compared to the adult form of hemoglobin, HbF is more effective in binding and carrying oxygen around the body.
 The increase of HbF production stimulated by hydroxyurea prevents the symptoms of anemia from developing.

-Several studies have investigated hydroxyurea as a treatment for sickle cell anemia.
+Several studies have investigated hydroxyurea as a treatment for sickle cell disease.
 Ample evidence suggests the therapy benefits patients with the disease.
 The FDA approved hydroxyurea as a treatment for adult patients in 1998.

-A review article published in the scientific journal Blood confirmed that hydroxyurea therapy has positive clinical outcomes for people with sickle cell anemia.
+A review article published in the scientific journal Blood confirmed that hydroxyurea therapy has positive clinical outcomes for people with sickle cell disease.
 The review found that in 19 studies reporting data on blood, hydroxyurea therapy consistently increased HbF levels.
-It also confirmed that hydroxyurea benefited both children and adult patients with sickle cell anemia and long-term treatment decreased mortality in symptomatic patients with the disease when compared to patients who had received shorter-term hydroxyurea treatment, or no treatment with this drug.
+It also confirmed that hydroxyurea benefited both children and adult patients with sickle cell disease and long-term treatment decreased mortality in symptomatic patients with the disease when compared to patients who had received shorter-term hydroxyurea treatment, or no treatment with this drug.

 The full benefits of hydroxyurea may take months to develop, and its benefits also depend on the right dosage in an individual.
 In addition, hydroxyurea works only by affecting blood that is made in the bone marrow on the day the drug is taken.
 For some patients, the therapy can take up to a year to establish the right dose and notice its benefits.